 Other sports will rely on race results and times, but some footage is still important.

 Do I need good grades?

 The short answer to that question is yes.
-You will need to provide USA Sport Connect with all of your transcripts and certificates from Year 9 to Year 13.
-We then convert your NCEA credits to the American GPA system.
+You will need to provide USA Sport Connect with all of your transcripts and certificates for all years of High School so it can be translated into the American GPA system.

 In order to gain entrance to a university, regardless of whether you have been selected for a team, you will need to complete the SAT or ACT exam.
 The NCAA uses a sliding scale to determine your eligibility.
 The higher your GPA the lower your SAT scores need to be, and vice versa.
 Each individual school will have different academic criteria for successful admission, some are much higher than others.

 No, it is against NCAA regulations for us to be able to guarantee you a scholarship.
 NCAA rules allow us to work on your behalf as a "service" or "agent".
 That is also why you pay for our services before any such offers are made, and is not dependent upon them.

 Can anyone receive a scholarship to play in the USA?

 No, every sport has a certain amount of allocated scholarships that can be divided amongst the team at the coach's discretion.
 Some sports have more scholarships to offer than others.
 Division I schools, generally have more scholarships on offer than Division II schools.